projectatomic/atomic-site/source/docs/docker-image-orig.md

 You should see both `fedora-httpd` and `registry-host:5000/myadmin/fedora-httpd` listed.

 The administrator now has a new image that contains a Apache Web server.
-The adminstrator can build a Dockerfile based on that image and add the appropriate files.
+The administrator can build a Dockerfile based on that image and add the appropriate files.
 Docker automatically untars or unzips the files in a source tar or zip file into the target directory.
 Here is the Dockerfile:

     FROM registryhost:5000/whenry/fedora-httpd
     MAINTAINER A D Ministator email: admin@corp.example.com